LSE agrees to sell Borsa Italiana to Euronext for $5 billion

-PARIS/LONDON (Reuters) - Euronext ENX.PA is to buy Borsa Italiana from London Stock Exchange LSE.L for 4.33 billion euros ($5.09 billion) in cash, the firms said on Friday, in a major expansion of the French operator's network of European trading platforms.
+PARIS/LONDON (Reuters) - Euronext ENX.PA is to buy Borsa Italiana from London Stock Exchange LSE.L for 4.3 billion euros ($5.1 billion) in cash, the companies said on Friday, in a major expansion of the French operator's network of European trading platforms.

 LSE entered exclusive talks with Euronext last month after the Paris bourse owner saw off competition from Deutsche Boerse DB1Gn.DE and Swiss rival SIX.

-LSE is selling Borsa as part of regulatory remedies to see through its $27 billion purchase of data provider Refinitiv, which is 45% owned by Thomson Reuters TRI.TO, the parent company of Reuters News.
+The deal could bring LSE a step closer to winning approval for its $27 billion purchase of data provider Refinitiv, which is 45% owned by Thomson Reuters TRI.TO, the parent company of Reuters News.
+LSE put Borsa up for sale to alleviate the European Commission's concerns about its control over the European bond market.

+While LSE said it would have preferred to keep its Italian arm, it will bank a significant profit on the 1.6 billion euros it paid in 2007 when buying Borsa.

+For Euronext, which operates bourses in Paris, Amsterdam and Dublin among others, the deal will bulk up its equity operations, with the combined group operating exchanges with more than 1,800 listed companies and an aggregate market value of around 4.4 trillion euros.

+The sale of Borsa is politically sensitive in Italy due to its ownership of MTS, which handles trading of Italy’s 2.1 trillion euro ($2.5 trillion) government bond market.

+To secure the Italian government's backing, Euronext has teamed up with state agency Cassa Depositi e Prestiti (CDP) and Italy's biggest bank Intesa SanPaolo ISP.MI, who will subscribe to 700 million euros of Euronext's equity issue.

-The sale is contingent on the European Commission formally stating it will only approve the Refinitiv deal if all or part of Borsa Italiana is sold.
+The sale is contingent on the European Commission formally stating it will only approve LSE’s Refinitiv deal if all or part of Borsa Italiana is sold.

 “We believe the sale of the Borsa Italiana group will contribute significantly to addressing the EU’s competition concerns,” LSE Chief Executive David Schwimmer said in a statement.

-The sale of Borsa is politically sensitive in Italy due to Borsa’s ownership of MTS, the bond platform which handles trading of Italy’s 2.1 trillion euro ($2.5 trillion) government bond market.

-To secure the backing of the Rome government, Euronext has teamed up with state agency Cassa Depositi e Prestiti (CDP) and Italy's biggest bank Intesa SanPaolo ISP.MI.
+Goldman Sachs, Morgan Stanley and Barclays were among the advisors to LSE, Lazard advised CDP, while Mediobanca and JP Morgan helped Euronext.

-Reporting by Maya Nikolaeva, Sudip Kar-Gupta and Rachel Armstrong; editing by Simon Jessop and Jason Neely
+Reporting by Maya Nikolaeva, Sudip Kar-Gupta and Rachel Armstrong; editing by Simon Jessop, Jason Neely and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.